RobertTownley/ink/docs/getting_started.md

 ```

 If you start up your local containers, you should now be able to see the Django
 project running in your web browser.
-Run `docker-compose up` and visit
+Run `docker-compose down` to remove build
+artifacts, and then run `docker-compose up`.
+Once it's done, visit
 `http://localhost:8000/admin/` and confirm that you're presented with a login page.

-With the container still running in another window, create a superuser that will enable
+With that process still running in another window, create a superuser that will enable
 you to log in.
 Run the following command, and fill in the associated prompts:
 ```
 docker-compose exec backend python manage.py createsuperuser